-We can verify that natural texts with various chunk sizes are not only different in terms of the number of repeated bigrams (as shown in \Cref{ch5:fig:nat_dist}), but also in the two probabilities defined above. \Cref{ch5:fig:abab_probas} confirms this: both \paba{A}{B} and \pbgivenaba{A}{B} increases as the context size increases.
-While \paba{A}{B} seems to increase log-linearly ($x$-axis is in log scale), the increase in \pbgivenaba{A}{B} seems to slow down.
-Since \glspl{ih} were not forming, or very weak at most, for context size of 32, we speculate that the threshold values of \paba{A}{B} and \pbgivenaba{A}{B} to be somewhere between 0.1--0.2, and 0.1--0.15, respectively.
+We can verify that natural texts with various chunk sizes are not only different in terms of the number of repeated bigrams (as shown in \Cref{ch5:fig:nat_dist}), but also in the two probabilities defined above. \Cref{ch5:fig:abab_probas} confirms this: both \paba{A}{B} and \pbgivenaba{A}{B} increase as the context size increases.
+While \paba{A}{B} seems to increase log-linearly ($x$-axis is on a log scale), the increase in \pbgivenaba{A}{B} seems to slow down.
+Since \glspl{ih} were not forming, or very weak at most, for a context size of 32, we speculate that the threshold values of \paba{A}{B} and \pbgivenaba{A}{B} are somewhere between 0.1--0.2, and 0.1--0.15, respectively.